dspeyer/dspeyer.github.io/magic.md

 Prerequisite: Quiet Soul.
 You can appear as aligned as you choose to a Soul Seer’s magic source if your bluff check exceeds their knowledge(religion) activation.
 You must know what magic source you are faking.

+#### Expand Sight
+Prerequisite: Any Sight feat
+The range on your Sight feat(s) is doubled.
+You may take this feat multiple times.
+Its effects stack exponentially.

 ## General Magic Feats

 #### Astral Projection